EnglishEN

 Low pressure high, high pressure low

-• Expansion valve has too large a passage or remains open;
+• Expansion valve has too large a flow opening, or is stuck open;

 • Compressor defective.
-Try to manually rotate the compressor and check the resistance;
+Try turning the compressor by hand and check resistance;

-• Regulating valve for variable output of the compressor defective.
+• Control valve for the compressor’s variable output is defective.

 Low pressure low, high pressure low